aarontran/snr-filaments/agenda.md

     fobj.kevs, fobj.data, fobj.eps, fobj.inds, fobj.title
     # need field for comment on how computed -- averaging process
     # which regions were averaged into each filament?

-Keep this together WITH the model fit numbers

 Push to JSON or YAML output, preferably...